nguyenvinh2/Hangman-for-C-Sharp/README.md

 Thus the path is specified as ../../../../words.txt, which is in the same location as the Lab03WordGuessGAme.sln.

-If the user's settings is completely different, the path variable can be adjusted in the TitleScreen() method in Program.cs
+If the user's settings is completely different (i.e. not using Visual Studios 2017), the path variable can be adjusted in the TitleScreen() method in Program.cs.
+Change ../../../../words.txt to just word.txt to relocate the path back to the location of program execution.

 If the words.txt does not exist, it can be initiated by Adding a Word!